False Positives Raised by Quantum Readout Error Mitigation: Methods

-where $A_k'$ is still Pauli group elements ($A_k'\in \mathcal P^n$).
-If the sequence of ideal Clifford operations corresponds the graph state preparation or GHZ state preparation, $\{A_k'\}$ correspond to the state stabilizers one to one.
-The circuit preparation scheme governs the one-to-one correspondence of state stabilizers, such as the linear GHZ (excitation propagates in a chain) or the compact GHZ (excitation propagates from one to the others), their $\{A_k'\}$ are the same set of elements but in different orders.
-Meanwhile, to access the state fidelity, we measure $\langle A_k'\rangle$, through several single-qubit rotations and the value of $\langle B_k\rangle$ ($B_k=A_{b_k}$, $b_k\in\{0, 1, \cdots, 2^n-1\}$).
-Thus the fidelity $\mathcal F$ is over-estimated to
+where $S_k$ is still Pauli group elements ($S_k\in \mathcal P^n$).
+If the sequence of ideal Clifford operations corresponds the graph state (GS) preparation or GHZ state preparation, $\{S_k\}$ correspond to the state stabilizers one to one.
+The circuit preparation scheme governs the one-to-one correspondence of state stabilizers, such as the linear GHZ (excitation propagates in a chain) or the compact GHZ (excitation propagates from one to the others), their $\{S_k\}$ are the same set of elements but in different orders.
+Meanwhile, to access the state fidelity, we measure $\langle S_k\rangle$, through several single-qubit rotations and the value of $\langle A_{b_k}\rangle$ ($b_k\in\{0, 1, \cdots, 2^n-1\}$).
+Thus the actual fidelity $\mathcal F$ and the overestimated $\tilde{\mathcal F}$ are

 affected by initial distribution $\{\lambda_k\}$ and Clifford circuit structure $\{b_k\}$.